 Are you in Berlin for more than a few days?
 Do you have a whole week?
 If so, are you looking for something a bit different to do and maybe get out of the city centre?
-If so, then following on from my 3 days in Berlin post, these are my favourite day trips from the city.
+If so, then following on from my Berlin post, these are my favourite day trips from the city.
 Both are accessible by train from the main station.

 ONE.
 Sachsenhausen Concentration Camp

 The best way to get to Sachsenhausen from Berlin is by train.
 You can either get the S-Bahn S1 to Oranienburg and takes about 45 minutes.
 You could also get the regional RE5 train which takes only 25 minutes from the main station, but does run less frequently at once an hour.
 It’s then a 20 minute walk from the station to the camp.

 The camp is a sobering, horrifying place which won’t be for everyone.
 I’m a strong believer that we should understand our past to ensure it never happens again, and I do appreciate that Germany has memorialised and not forgotten its past, something which a lot of countries choose to ignore in spectacular fashion.
 Strong nationalist views are on the up in Europe, and places like this remind me why it’s so vitally important that we don’t fuel hatred.
 A person is a person, no matter where they are from, what they believe or what colour their skin.
 It is truly horrifying seeing what one human can do to another.
 Give yourself enough time here to really read, walk round and reflect on what went on here.
 I recommend at least 2.5 hours.
 Information is in English and German and all of the boards around the site are well worth reading.